Huclark/alx-low_level_programming/0x14-bit_manipulation/README.md

 # 0x14.
 C - Bit manipulation

-This project is Bit manipulation and bitwise operators in C
+This is a project on Bit manipulation and bitwise operators in C

 ## Table of Contents